dvdawg/tafrc/README.md

 The trajectory simulation is done through the modules that will eventually end up on the software for our robot in the upcoming season.

+The UI is a simple simulation software for now, but I plan to implement a system to adjust the angles to hit the target.

 ## Usage
 Download the folder `tafrc_ui` which contains the the module `tafrc_ui/trajectory.py` and the GUI `tafrc_ui/tafrc_UI.py`.